James Brooke (journalist)

 James Bettner Brooke (born February 21, 1955, in New York City) is an American journalist who currently serves as editor in chief of the Ukraine Business News, an English-language subscription news site based in Kyiv, Ukraine.
 Previously, he was editor in chief of the English-language Khmer Times newspaper, in Cambodia.
-From 2010 to 2014, he was the Russia/former Soviet Union Bureau Chief for Voice of America, based in Moscow.
+From 2010 to 2014, he was the Russia/former Soviet Union Bureau Chief for Voice of America (VOA), based in Moscow.
 For VOA, he wrote Russia Watch, a weekly blog.
 Previously, he worked as Moscow Bureau Chief for Bloomberg.
 Before Bloomberg, he reported for 24 years for The New York Times, largely overseas in countries such as Japan, South Korea, Ivory Coast and Brazil.

 Posts held by Brooke at The New York Times have included: